samvise85/bookshelf/README.md

 In the future:
 - OAuth2 support (FB, Google, Twitter)
-- Separate the views of anonimous user, logged user and administrator (similarly to the internationalization).
 - Web services of the classes: Moderation, Section.

 ================ One Last Note ==============